Tag Archive for: 2022

 Congratulations to our newest class of graduates

 April 2022 will see elections held for the three councils of our UFR: the Management Council (or UFR Council), the Academic Council, and the Scientific Council.
-This article provides the schedule for these elections and details on how to run for office and cast your vote.
+This article provides the schedule for these elections and details on how to run for office and vote.

 Election Schedule